 While changes to the street design may result in slower speeds, that's not assured.
 Meanwhile, the safety of vulnerable users must be a top priority.
 In order to achieve this, the plan should include a reduction of the speed limit on DeKalb Ave to 25 mph.
 Read more on our campaign for a safe citywide speed limit of 25 mph.

 The proposed cycletrack, intended to create a safe first- and last-mile mile connection to transit, is inadequate to that task as currently designed.
 The following modifications would make the cycletrack safer and more accessible.

 1. Fix the Moreland intersection: as DeKalb crosses over Moreland, it widens substantially.
 The current design prioritizes that space for the movement of cars, and sandwiches the cycletrack in between a through lane and a turn lane.

 This intersection is complicated, so the design needs to simplify it for everyone traveling on the roadway, and minimize the areas of conflict.
 Click here for our letter to the City outlining all our proposed changes.

-2. Create a safe first- and last-mile connection to transit and the neighborhoods south of DeKalb Ave: extend the cycle track by three blocks to reach the Oakdale/Whitefoord and Edgewood/Candler Park MARTA station.
+2. Create a safe first- and last-mile connection to transit and the neighborhoods south of DeKalb Ave: extend the cycle track by three blocks to reach Oakdale Rd/Whiteford Ave and the Edgewood/Candler Park MARTA station.
 Also, extend the proposed LIT (light individual transportation, including bikes and scooters) lane at the Arizona intersection one block to reach Clifton, an important connection for commuters using active transportation to get to the Emory and CDC area.